 First contact is often made over the Internet, after which the adult will send indecent and/or obscene pictures and other materials to try and persuade or coerce the child, or somebody posing as a child, to leave their home.
 Then they will usually arrange a meeting at a distant location.

 Adults such as this are motivated purely by their desire to lure a minor away from their home and family to engage them in illicit and illegal activities such as child pornography, prostitution, of underage sex.

 There are two defenses to a charge that you distributed harmful material to a minor:

 - First, if a parent or guardian distributed the material to promote legitimate sex education they are not guilty of this offense.

 - Second, if the defendant was engaging in legitimate educational or scientific activities they are not guilty of this crime.

 To prove the charge of luring a minor the prosecution must prove, beyond a reasonable doubt, that the defendant was not trying to promote legitimate sex education or other legitimate educational or scientific purpose.

-If you have been arrested and accused of luring a minor or distributing harmful material with the intent to seduce a child, you need the expert advice and guidance of a criminal defense attorney such as Sevens Legal, APC.
-Contact Sevens Legal, APC, today for a free consultation.
+If you have been arrested and accused of luring a minor or distributing harmful material with the intent to seduce a child, you need the expert advice and guidance of a criminal defense attorney such as Sevens Legal Criminal Lawyers.
+Contact Sevens Legal Criminal Lawyers, today for a free consultation.